abrown41/PeerMark/README.md

-In principle you could simply number your teams A1-A100 (or however many you need), but you can also add subgroups, e.g. A1-A10, B1-B10, C1-C10, in order to break up the teams by tutorial group (for instance).
+In principle you could simply number your teams A1-A100 (or however many you need), but you can also add subgroups, e.g. A1-A10, B1-B10, C1-C10, in order to break up the teams by tutorial group, computer class, etc.

 * The template spreadsheet

 A template is provided in the templates/ directory.
-You can change the questions the students answer, but should not change the number of questions (unless you want to dig around in the code to account for that change).
+You can change the questions the students answer, but should not change the number of questions (yet, unless you want to dig around in the code to account for that change).

 * The instructions you want your students to follow.